scottwmccormick/scottwmccormick/README.md

 - 👀 I’m interested in ...
 Cloud DevOps
 - 🌱 I’m currently learning ...Robot Framework , Python  and all things Azure
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...Twitter @scottwmcc

 <!---
 scottwmccormick/scottwmccormick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.